Cuauhtémoc–Brooklyn Bridge collision: Emergency response

 Emergency responders, including units from the FDNY, NYPD Harbor Unit, and United States Coast Guard, arrived shortly after the collision.
 The injured were transported to nearby medical facilities.

 Aftermath

 Immediately after the collision, the vessel was held at dock while the Mexican Navy, in coordination with U.S. authorities, assessed the damage.
 The Mexican Secretariat of the Navy issued a public statement confirming the collision and promising transparency during the ongoing review.
 The Brooklyn Bridge sustained no major structural damage, though all lanes on both sides were briefly closed before reopening at 10:30 p.m.
 The New York City Department of Transportation did not issue specific statements on the bridge's status, but routine maintenance closures were scheduled shortly after the incident.
 According to a spokesperson, New York City mayor Eric Adams was briefed on the collision and was expected to travel to the incident; he held a press conference at the South Street Seaport an hour after the incident.

+The Cuauhtémoc returned to Mexico on 23 November 2025 and was received at an official ceremony in Veracruz.